oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 ### Prerequisites

-- This lab requires completion of the first two labs in the **Contents** menu on the left.
+- This lab requires completion of all of the preceding labs in the **Contents** menu on the left.

 ## Task 1: How to use AI models with data in Autonomous Database
 In our first example, we'll summarize a conversation that a customer had with the support team.
 And, we'll determine the customer's sentiment at the end of the chat.